Iamabdulquddus/karyana-wala/README.md

 # Note
     make sure your Android studio & flutter dart are up-to-date and ready to go!
+    Java 11 or higher is required ➕ android version should be 2021 or higher

     1. clone the repo `git clone https://github.com/Iamabdulquddus/karyana-wala`
     2. get all dependencies `flutter pub get` (you'll need flutter dart installed too.